willyvegat/web-sprint-challenge-single-page-applications/README.md

 - [ x] A homepage that has a "/" route and links to your form (button, nav bar, or any other type of link is acceptable but must have an id of "order-pizza")
 - [ ] A order form that has a "/pizza" route and shows the form
-- [ ] A form with an id of "pizza-form"
+- [ x] A form with an id of "pizza-form"
 - [ ] A name text input field with an id of "name-input"
 - [ ] Validation for name and the error message is "name must be at least 2 characters" (Use this exact error message to make sure tests pass) ::: VERY IMPORTANT TO USE THAT EXACT ERROR MESSAGE (casing included!)
 - [ ] A dropdown for pizza size with an id of "size-dropdown"